 serve, the President, with the advice and consent of the other officers,

-shall appoint any other Active Member to serve on the Board of Directors.
+shall appoint any other Individual Member to serve on the Board of Directors.

 7.2 General Powers.
 The property, affairs, and business of the

 Society shall be managed by the Board of Directors.
 The Board of Directors